tresacton/dspectrumgui/README.md

 Step by step instructions for Kali Linux (Debian based OS), and MAC OSX, are both available in the wiki:
 <https://github.com/tresacton/dspectrumgui/wiki>

+# Docker
+Build with `docker build -t dspectrumgui .`, run with `docker run --rm -it -p 3001:3001 dspectrumgui`, then visit `http://127.0.0.1:3001` in your browser.

 # Features
 * Community can trivially donate reverse engineering worksheet templates